kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

         -   [ x] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
-    some in qmd for project some in data qmd  file has this infomation
+        -   Grader comments: some in qmd for project some in data qmd  file has this infomation
+            - Some text not plain English and formatted
+            - x-axis text is very small
+            - figures are too large - 50% of the height MAX

 ### Data analysis